- Normal precautions

 Entry requirements (visa/passport)

 Irish citizens need a visa to travel to Bangladesh.
-The visa application fee is US$ 50, which can be paid on the spot in cash either in US Dollars or in equivalent Bangladesh Taka.
 For more details on entry requirements, please contact the nearest Embassy or Consulate of Bangladesh.

 It’s advisable to take a number of photocopies of your passport with you.
 During your stay you should carry a photocopy of your passport at all times.